 Conversion to a salt water hot tub can be done in two ways: Drop-In or In-line method.
 In either method, you need to add a chlorinator to the hot tub.
-Chlorinator is the piece of equipment that gradually releases chlorine in the water.
+Chlorinator is the device that gradually releases chlorine in the water.

-Drop-in chlorinator is the most convenient way to convert your hot tub into a salt water one.
+A drop-in chlorinator is the most convenient way to convert your hot tub into a salt water one.
 It does not require any permanent alterations or modifications to your spa system.
-It takes a few minutes to set up the whole system of salt water hot tubs using drop-in chlorinators.
+It takes a few minutes to set up the whole system of salt water hot tubs.
 It requires a thin cord that is linked with the chlorinator cell and it hangs at the side of your hot tub.

 Drop-in is considered the easiest method and is recommended by our team.
 You simply need to drop the chlorinator cell in your pool and fully immerse it in water.
 This method can be done by anyone at home – check out the two plug-n-play models below: